 On April 17, 2007, Tessera Technologies, Inc. filed a complaint against the Company and numerous other semiconductor manufacturers before the International Trade Commission (ITC) requesting the ITC to enter an injunction barring the importation of any product containing a device that infringes two identified patents related to ball grid array (BGA) packaging technology.
 On May 20, 2009 the ITC issued a final order finding that all the respondents infringe on Tessera's asserted patents, and granted Tessera's request for a Limited Exclusion Order prohibiting the importation of respondents' infringing products.
-On December 21, 2010, the Federal Circuit Court of Appeals, issued an opinion upholding the ITC's final order.
+On December 21, 2010, the Federal Circuit Court of Appeals issued an opinion upholding the ITC's final order.
 Respondents have requested that the Federal Circuit re-hear the appeal before the entire panel of justices.
-The appeals concerning the ITC decision of May 20, 2009 are still pending.
-In September 2010, the asserted patents have all expired, thus nullifying the Limited Exclusion Order.
+A petition for certiori has been filed by the defendants to the ITC proceedings with respect to the unfavorable ITC decision of May 20, 2009, which is still pending before the U.S. Supreme Court.
+In September 2010, the asserted patents all expired, thus nullifying the Limited Exclusion Order, and as a result, Tessera may no longer claim any injunctive relief.
 The filing of the ITC proceedings on April 17, 2007 resulted in the stay of an earlier lawsuit filed by Tessera in January 2006 against the Company and other manufacturers in the U.S. District Court for the Northern District of California, pursuant to which Tessera was claiming an injunction as well as an unspecified amount of monetary damages for breach of a 1997 License Agreement by the Company.
 The Company expects that once the appellate process concerning the ITC ruling is completed, Tessera will seek to lift the stay on the pending proceedings in the Federal Court for the Northern District of California.
 The Company continues to assess the merits of all ongoing litigation with Tessera.

 On December 1, 2010, Rambus Inc. filed a complaint with the ITC against the Company and numerous other parties, asserting that it engaged in unfair trade practices by importing certain memory controllers and devices using certain accused interface technologies that allegedly infringe six patents.
 The complaint seeks an exclusion order to bar importation into the United States of all semiconductor chips that include memory controllers and/or peripheral interfaces that are manufactured, imported, or sold for importation and that infringe any claim of the asserted patents, and all products incorporating the same.
 The complaint further seeks a cease and desist order directing the Company and other parties to cease and desist from importing, marketing, advertising, demonstrating, sampling, warehousing inventory for distribution, offering for sale, selling, distributing, licensing, or using any semiconductor chips that include memory controllers and/or peripheral interfaces, and products containing such semiconductor chips, that infringe any claim of the asserted patents.
 On December 29, 2010, the ITC voted to institute an investigation based on Rambus' complaint.
 The Company filed its response to the complaint on February 1, 2011.
-The deadline for fact discovery in the case has now passed, and expert discovery is in process.
-A pre-trial hearing is scheduled before the ITC on October 11, 2011, trial is scheduled to commence on October 12, 2011, and the target date for a Final Determination by the ITC is currently May 4, 2012.
+A trial was held before the ITC from October 11, 2011, until October 20, 2011.
+The Preliminary Determination date is currently set for January 2012 with Final Determination scheduled on May 4, 2012.